martian-cloud/tharsis-docs/docs/guides/overviews/module_registry.md

 :::note

 The API has automatically extracted some metadata from the attestation data.
-In particular, the schemaType, predicateType and the digest of the module the attestation belongs to.
+In particular, the schemaType, predicateType, and the digest of the module the attestation belongs to.

 :::